mylesmaxie0/mylesmaxie0/README.md

 ## About Me

-> 🎓 I'm a Computing major at West Georgia University with a strong passion for Information Technology and IT Security.
-I thrive on solving complex challenges and am dedicated to expanding my expertise in the field.
+> 🎓 Computing major with hands-on experience in system administration, network troubleshooting, and customer service.
+Skilled in Windows Server, Active Directory, and Group Policy management.
+Strong foundation in networking, cybersecurity, and cloud technologies.

 > ### Certifications